ASonay/ConvertToROOT/README.md

-The project is aiming control to convert CSV file to ROOT's ntuples for the interactive analysis propose and the big data management with the low memory consumption.
+The project is aiming to convert CSV file to ROOT's ntuples for the interactive analysis propose and the big data management with the low memory consumption.
 Visit: https://root.cern/

 The basic usage of the tool;